-The 2006 report of the Commission On Safety and Abuse in America’s Prisons found that solitary confinement was related to higher than average recidivism rates, particularly if inmates are released back into the community directly from solitary and that recidivism could be reduced if structured, evidence-based programming and educational opportunities are made available to those in solitary.
+The 2006 report of the Commission on Safety and Abuse in America’s Prisons found that solitary confinement was related to higher than average recidivism rates, particularly if people are released back into the community directly from solitary and that recidivism could be reduced if structured, evidence-based programming and educational opportunities are made available to those in solitary.

 How much does solitary confinement cost?

-Solitary confinement units cost more to build than the average prison and cost more per inmates per year than general population inmates.
+Not only do solitary confinement units cost more to build than the average prison, but it also costs significantly more to house someone in isolation than it does to hold someone in the general population.
 Nationally, it has been estimated that the average cost of a year in solitary costs taxpayers $75,000.

 For example, the California Department of Corrections released the following housing costs for Pelican Bay State Prison:

-In 2003, the cost of housing a level 5 Administrative Maximum, or “supermax,” inmate at Ohio State Penitentiary was $149 daily and $54,385 a year.
-The cost of housing a maximum-security inmate was $101 a day and $26,865 a year.
-For general population inmates the cost was $63 a day or $22,995 a year–less than half the cost of an Administrative Segregation inmate.
+In 2003, the cost of housing a level 5 Administrative Maximum, or “supermax,” prisoner at Ohio State Penitentiary was $149 daily and $54,385 a year.
+The cost of housing someone in maximum-security was $101 a day and $26,865 a year.
+For people held in general population, the cost was $63 a day, or $22,995 a year–less than half the cost of an Administrative Segregation prisoner.